intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Dataset Metamodel.md

 # Dataset Metamodel
 ---

-Device data consists of four dataset types for trackable devices, shown in the model below.
+Trackable devices are assocaited with four datasets, described below.

-A _trackable_ item provides datasets which allow the item to be tracked in real-time or through retrospective reports.
-The data is used to trace problems and trends in the item's supply chain, operational performance, maintenance, etc.
+Data for a _trackable_ item is used to track device performance in real-time, and to trace problems and trends, including predictions.

 ![Devices metamodel](/images/DevicesMetamodel.png)
 ### Dataset Types

-- **monitoring** - infinite and unordered time-series data collected through a recurring schedule.
-Typically this dataset consists of device metrics streamed from devices through a device controller (BBC) or a device gateway (EHub), in near-real-time.
-However some data may be delayed or arrive out-of-order with data from other devices in the same location; often due to poor connectivity seen in remote locations, or lack of system availability due to maintenance etc. The data is appended to a persistent log and is never modified.
+- **timeseries** - the `timeseries` dataset includes _telemetry_ and _status_ data streaming in from field devices.
+The dataset is infinite and unordered.
+Typically this dataset is streamed through a device controller (BBC) or a device gateway (EHub) in near-real-time.
+However some data may arrive late, often due to poor connectivity seen in remote locations, or when a data backlog is sent after the system is offline due to maintenance etc. Data rows are append-only and never modified.
+This dataset is used mainly for anaytics (OLAP) in operational dashboards.
+The data is stored in a relational format and can be accessed through SQL queries.

-- **transactions** - the transaction dataset contains business data which is maintained through both inserts and updates.
-The data is changed (created or modified) based on a business events such as procurement, installation, or servicing.
-The data is most typically sent through the Sales Portal web tier when a transaction is completed, or periodically (e.g. twice a day) through a data file for batch update.
-As the data is replicated and therefore latent, it can not be used in time-critical processes which depend on data consistency, such as real-time analytics or time-window based data aggregation.
+- **alignment** - the `alignment` dataset contains aggregates of time-series data, aligned to data windows such as 'periods': for example energy data totals for a week.
+This dataset is produced by parallel stream processors for low latency and high throughput.
+The data is stored in a denormalised column-database for fast access by API services and transactional systems (OLTP).

-- **master** - provides core data needed to uniquely define other datasets, including data and metadata for customers, sites, partners, suppliers, personnel, products and services.
-This includes product metadata from vendors.
-Data in this dataset is changed very infrequently.
+- **reference** - the `reference` dataset contains _master_ data for customers, suppliers, personnel, sites, products and services.
+Typically this dataset changes very infrequently.
+Data is inserted and updated through Apps and the web tier when a transaction is completed, or periodically (e.g. twice a day) through a batch data file exported from a stand-alone system, such as the ERP system.
+The reference data is stored as sheets or JSON in a document database.

-- **system** - provides reference data for platform services and the data management system, including data needed for security, traceability, and data provenance.
-It includes configuration data needed for provisioning and commissioning monitored devices and systems.
+- **system** - the `sytstem` dataset contains configuration data for the data management platform, including data needed for security, traceability, and data provenance.
+It includes scripts and data for provisioning and commissioning devices.

 ### Trackable Devices (devices, components, assemblies)